-In case you require permanently changing the date format that applies to current as well as future work in Excel, you should change this in control panel.
+In case you require permanently changing the date format that applies to current as well as future work in Excel, you should change this in the control panel.

-Change the date format by “Format Cell” option
+First Way: Change the date format by “Format Cell” option

 The first way I am going to show you for changing the date format in Excel is using the “Format Cells” option.
 Follow these steps: